 So, I realized I know at least 100 ways to screw up your life too.
 And I also realized that this list would make an honest companion to the first blog post.
 Like a mirror or something.
 Oh, and if you wonder, the following 100 ways to screw up your life were personally verified at some point in my life by yours truly.
 And now I’m pretty happy about that :-).

 [Update: There is an ebook based on this.
-Go to the downloads to get your free copy, or scroll to the end of it for more info.]
+Go to the free ebooks page to get your free copy, or scroll to the end of it for more info.]

 Without further ado, let’s start: